 Contents: To jump to the topic you would like, click on the links below

 One of the biggest obstacles that many Persons With Mobility Impairments often encounter, is transport and being able to drive a vehicle.
 Owning your own vehicle offers many benefits for Persons With Mobility Impairments.
-Organizations such as the QuadPara Association of South Africa (QASA) & Rolling Rehab assist people to be able get back on the road safely, thus giving the independence back to many Persons With Disabilities.
+Organizations such as the QuadPara Association of South Africa (QASA), Rolling Rehab and the National Council of and for Persons with Disabilities (NCPD) can assist Persons With Disabilities to be able get back on the road safely, thus giving their independence back.

 - Learning to Drive